jundalisay/spblist/content/en/research/sarkar/farming/section-1/fruits.md

 The beverage kept them warm and gave them instant energy.
 These Tantrics generally lived in the area of Assam.
 Modern tea originated in Assam from this beverage.

-In Chinese tea the green leaves are generally boiled and taken with butter, but in India the boiled leaves are taken with sugar and milk.
+In Chinese tea the green leaves are generally boiled and taken with butter.
+But in India the boiled leaves are taken with sugar and milk.

 The Saḿskrta name for tea is “kamal” and the Chinese name is “cinyá.”
 In India various black teas are grown and are commonly called “chá.”

 The British took tea from India and popularized it throughout the world.

 Tea is more popular than coffee in England, but not as popular as coffee in South America.

 Tea requires more water than coffee to grow properly, but it cannot tolerate waterlogging.

 It grows well on the slopes of Assam.
 Tea does not require special soil or a lot of rainfall, but the rainwater should not be allowed to accumulate around the plant.

 There are three main varieties of tea grown in India:
 - Assam